What is a STEM Extension?

-4. A DSO will review your completed documents, request your STEM Extension in SEVIS, and create an updated I-20 with the STEM Extension request.
-(The request will be found on page 2 of the I-20.)
+4. A DSO will review your request.
+If eligible, the DSO will enter the STEM OPT request in SEVIS and create a new STEM OPT requested I-20.
+The request information will be found on page 2 of the I-20.)

-9. Submit your application packet to USCIS.
-Instructions can be found here.
+6. Submit your STEM OPT application to USCIS.

 Complete List of Application Materials to USCIS (Online Filing)

-- Most recent I-20 with OPT requested status on page 2
+- Most recent I-20 with STEM OPT requested status on page 2

 - $410, payable by debit/credit card

 Photos: JPG, JPEG, PNG

 Documents: JPG JPEG, PDF, TIF, TIFF (.doc or .bmp files are not allowed)

 Maximum size: 6MB per file

 **You do not need to submit your employment offer letter or Form I-983 to USCIS.
 The Center for International Studies keeps it on file for you.**

 - USCIS usually takes 2-3 months to process STEM OPT Applications.

 - Once your application and payment are submitted, you can use your online account for the following: